adrianjhpc/cirrus-website/status/index.md

 ** Cirrus down Monday 7th September 11:00 BST **

-Cirrus is experiencing cooling issues and is currently unavailable.
+Cirrus is unavailable due to a valve failure in the coolant system.
+The system will need to remain powered down until it can be replaced.
-Our team are working on the issue and we will provide an update as soon as we know more details.
+Our systems team are working with HPE to restore service as quickly as possible, and we hope to be able to provide a further update tomorrow.

 We apologise for the inconvenience.

 ### Recent Issues